 A key aspect of promoting adolescent health at the community level is gathering the necessary data to determine priorities, raise awareness, and support local programs and policies.
-Since 2006, EDC has supported data-driven improvements in adolescent health and risk behavior through its administration of the MetroWest Adolescent Health Survey.
+Since 2006, EDC has supported data-driven improvements in adolescent health and risk behavior through its administration of the MetroWest Adolescent Health Survey, funded by the MetroWest Health Foundation.

-Administered biennially to middle and high school youth in 25 communities west of Boston, the survey collects self-reported data on high-priority health and risk behaviors, including substance use, bullying, mental health, violence, sexual behavior, and physical activity.
-It also captures data on emerging and evolving behaviors in the adolescent population, such as cyberbullying, sexting, prescription drug misuse (including opioids), and use of electronic cigarettes.
+Administered biennially to more than 40,000 middle and high school youth in 25 communities west of Boston, the survey collects self-reported data on behaviors, including substance use, bullying, mental health, violence, sexual behavior, and physical activity.
+It also captures data on emerging and evolving behaviors in the adolescent population, such as social media use, prescription drug misuse (including opioids), and vaping, and identifies health disparities experienced by groups such as LGBTQ youth and youth with disabilities.

 As part of this project, EDC’s role includes the following activities: